Gayatri-Priyadarsini/Measuring-Compliance-of-Consent-Revocation-on-the-Web/README.md

 All results are stored in a new folder named after the domain you entered.

 ### Data analysis scripts (available in util_scripts folder)

-We use different scripts for analysis purpose (please refer to Fig 2 in the paper for a better picture):
+We use different scripts(available in util_scripts folder) for analysis purpose (please refer to Fig 2 in the paper for a better picture):
 - The parse_path.py script makes a CSV file from the data collected discussed in the previous section about the interaction with the website.
 These CSVs were used for data analysis for RQ1
-- The parse_cookies_category_wise.py and cookies_diff.py was used to create CSV files with number of categorised cookies for each website.
-This CSV was further used to find the difference between the categorised cookies at each stage(initial, acceptance, revocation and rejection) for the data analysis for RQ2.
+- The parse_cookies_category_wise.py is used to create a CSV file for cookies generated in each phase of the four phases of data collection(initial,after acceptance, after revocation and after rejection) and cookies_diff.py is used to get a difference in the number of cookies between the different phases for the data analysis for RQ2.
 - The inconsistencies.py produces CSV file with all the data collected discussed in the previous section , specifically, network requests and responses containing TCStrings, cookies and localstorage containing TCStrings and the TCString being returned by the tcfapi().
 This CSV was further used for analysis for RQ3 and RQ4.

+Some specific details to run the scripts can be found in the readme.md of 'util_scripts' folder.